kazumaxneo/SV-Quest2/README.md

 ########################################################################################
 SV-Quest 2.0

-A Perl scripts to call indel position from mapped.bam.
+A Perl scripts to call indel position and probable IS transposition from mapped.bam.

 SV Quest: Sensitive Structure Variation detection tool